 Our connectivity has made the world smaller.
 A lot of us can travel at will and with ease.
 We can rally around global causes from our living rooms.
 We can interact with one another on an unprecedented scale.
 Our voices and our words have more value today than ever before.
 A simple hashtag (#) can create a movement with a global reach.
 The #MeToo and #BlackLivesMatter are just two examples among a sea of others.
 We need to realize the power we have and trust in our ability to bring about social change.
-Racism, equity, education, healthcare, immigration, and LGBTQ+ rights are just some of the social issues that should not exist in the USA in 2020 – and yet, they do.
+Racism, equity, education, healthcare, immigration, and LGBTQ+ rights are just some of the social battles that still need to be fought in the USA in 2021.

 What is Social Justice?